formatjs/formatjs/translated/zh-TW/website/docs/tooling/babel-plugin.md

 ### **`extractFromFormatMessageCall`**

-Opt-in to extract from `intl.formatMessage` call with the same restrictions, e.g: has to be called with object literal such as `intl.formatMessage({ id: 'foo', defaultMessage: 'bar', description: 'baz'})`
+Opt-in to compile `intl.formatMessage` call with the same restrictions, e.g: has to be called with object literal such as `intl.formatMessage({ id: 'foo', defaultMessage: 'bar', description: 'baz'})`

 ### **`additionalComponentNames`**